QCD running in neutrinoless double beta decay: Short-range mechanisms: Low-energy Effective Lagrangian and -decay Half-life

-Eq.~(\ref{eq:LagGen}) is nothing but the most general parametrization of the effective Lagrangian in terms of the quark-lepton operators, which can contribute to the $0\nu\beta\beta$ decay amplitude at tree level.
+Eq.~(\ref{eq:LagGen}) is nothing but the most general parametrization of the effective Lagrangian in terms of the quark-lepton operators of the lowest dimension, $d=9$, which can contribute to the $0\nu\beta\beta$-decay amplitude at tree level.
 No particular physics underlying the Lagrangian (\ref{eq:LagGen}) is implied at this stage.
-Note that the Lagrangian (\ref{eq:LagGen}) is tied to the typical energy scale $\mu \sim p_{F}$ of $0\nu\beta\beta$ decay, which is of the order of the Fermi momentum of nucleons and quarks in $0\nu\beta\beta$ decaying nucleus, $p_{F} \sim$ $100$ MeV.
-The Lagrangian (\ref{eq:LagGen}) can be applied to processes with any hadronic states: quarks, mesons, nucleons, other baryons and nuclei.
-The corresponding amplitude is determined by the matrix elements of the hadronic part $\mathcal{O}^{\rm h}_{i}$ of the operators in Eqs. (\ref{eq:OperBasis-1})-(\ref{eq:OperBasis-5}) and coefficients $C_{i}$ independent of the low-energy scale non-perturbative hadronic dynamics.
+Note that the Lagrangian (\ref{eq:LagGen}) is tied to the typical energy scale $\mu$ of the process in question.
+For $0\nu\beta\beta$-decay it is of the order of the Fermi momentum of nucleons and quarks in $0\nu\beta\beta$-decaying nucleus, \mbox{$\mu\sim p_{F} \sim$ $100$ MeV.} The Lagrangian (\ref{eq:LagGen}) can be applied to a processes with any hadronic states: quarks, mesons, nucleons, other baryons and nuclei.
+The corresponding amplitude is determined by the hadronic matrix elements of the operators $\mathcal{O}_{i}$ of in Eqs. (\ref{eq:OperBasis-1})-(\ref{eq:OperBasis-5}).
+The coefficients $C_{i}$ are independent of the low-energy scale non-perturbative hadronic dynamics.
 This is the well-recognizable feature of the Operator Product Expansion (OPE), representing interactions of some high-scale renormalizable model in the form of Eq.~(\ref{eq:LagGen}) below a certain scale $\mu$.
 The coefficients $C_{i}$ are known as Wilson coefficients, depending on the parameters of a high-scale model.

-Applying standard nuclear theory methods, one finds for the half-life:
+Applying the standard nuclear theory methods \cite{Doi:1985dx}, one finds for the $\znbb$ half-life:

-Here, $G_1=G_{01}$ and $G_2=(m_eR)^2 G_{09}/8$ are phase space factors in the convention of \cite{Doi:1985dx}, and ${\cal M}_i = \langle A_{f}| \mathcal{O}^{\rm h}_{i}| A_{i}\rangle$ are the nuclear matrix elements defined in Ref. \cite{Pas:2000vn}.
+Here, $G_1=G_{01}$ and $G_2=(m_eR)^2 G_{09}/8$ are phase space factors in the convention of \cite{Doi:1985dx}.
+Their numerical values for various isotopes can be found in Ref.~\cite{Deppisch:2012nb}.
+The quantities \mbox{${\cal M}_i = \langle A_{f}| \mathcal{O}^{\rm h}_{i}| A_{i}\rangle$} are the nuclear matrix elements defined in Ref.~\cite{Pas:2000vn}.
 In the above equation the summation over the coefficients corresponding to the operators ${\cal O}^{XY}_{i}$ with different chiralities $X,Y = L,R$ is implied.
 The Wilson coefficients $C_{i}(\mu_{0})$ should be taken close to the typical $\znbb$-energy scale.
 In our analysis we choose $\mu_{0} = 1$GeV.
-In Eq. (\ref{eq:T12}) we have not included interference terms, given in Eq.(3) of Ref. \cite{Pas:2000vn}, since none of the high-scale models listed in \cite{Bonnet:2012kh} mixes the coefficients $C_{1,2,3}$ with $C_{4,5}$.
+In Eq. (\ref{eq:T12}) we have not included interference terms, since none of the high-scale models listed in \cite{Bonnet:2012kh} mixes the coefficients $C_{1,2,3}$ with $C_{4,5}$.